Sound Off! // Comment Klatsch #18: Sounds of Freedom

 Comment Klatsch logo courtesy of The Infatuated on Flickr.

 About Regina N. BradleyDr.
 Regina N. Bradley is a writer, scholar, and researcher of African American Life and Culture.
-She is a recipient of the Nasir Jones HipHop Fellowship at Harvard University (Spring 2016) and an Assistant Professor of African American Literature at Armstrong State University.
+She is a recipient of the Nasir Jones HipHop Fellowship at Harvard University (Spring 2016) and an Assistant Professor of English and African Diaspora Studies at Kennesaw State University in Kennesaw, GA.
 Dr. Bradley's expertise and research interests include hip hop culture, race and the contemporary U.S. South, and sound studies.
 Dr. Bradley's current book project, Chronicling Stankonia: Recognizing America's Hip Hop South (under contract, UNC Press), explores how hip hop (with emphasis on the southern hip hop duo Outkast) and popular culture update conversations about the American South to include the post-Civil Rights era.
 Also known as Red Clay Scholar, a nod to her Georgia upbringing, Regina maintains a critically acclaimed blog and personal website – www.redclayscholar.com.

 Search for topics. . .